Sciss/Mellite-website/src/main/paradox/tut_soundprocesses4.md

 workspace to a durable workspace and vice versa.
 The body of the action stays the same, but it may be invoked with different systems, and that is the reason its `apply` method has a system type parameter.

-The argument passed to `apply`, of type `Action.Universe` can be explained in a similar manner: The purpose of an action usually is to operate on other objects in the workspace, other compositional objects.
+The argument passed to `apply`, of type `ActionRaw.Universe` can be explained in a similar manner: The purpose of an action usually is to operate on other objects in the workspace, other compositional objects.
 How do we access them?
 Look at the snippet: It might have been tempting to assume that the action body could refer to the _enclosing scope_ and, for example, do something with the transport parameter of the `run` method, such as stopping or restarting the transport.
 If we consider the snippet a "normal" program, there would be nothing